scarabresearch/bootstrap-daterangepicker/README.md

 ![Improvely.com](http://i.imgur.com/LbAMf3D.png)

 This date range picker component for Bootstrap creates a dropdown menu from which a user can select a range of dates.
 I created it while building the UI for [Improvely](http://www.improvely.com), which needed a way to select date ranges for reports.

+This version was originally forked from [EU Edge bootstrap-daterangepicker](https://bitbucket.org/euedge/bootstrap-daterangepicker)

 Features include limiting the selectable date range, localizable strings and date formats, a single date picker mode, optional time picker (for e.g. making appointments or reservations),